potential-nl-blsp/eudi-poc-nl/README.md

         - verifier (verifier backend):
             - VERIFIER_JAR_SIGNING_KEY_KEYSTORE_PASSWORD
             - VERIFIER_JAR_SIGNING_KEY_PASSWORD
+    4. Configure the names of the keystore entries in `docker-compose.yaml`, if they differ from the defaults:
+        - pid-issuer (Kotlin issuer):
+            - ISSUER_SIGNING_KEY_ALIAS (default: signingKey)
+        - verifier (verifier backend):
+            - VERIFIER_JAR_SIGNING_KEY_ALIAS (default: "verifier")
-    4. For the Python issuer:
+    5. For the Python issuer:
         - in py-issuer/config/trusted_cas add the root certificates (PEM-encoded with file extension .pem) of additional CAs
         - in py-issuer/config add a directory keys and put there the private key and certificate with which to sign attestations, named 'py-issuer.key' and 'py-issuer.der' respectively.
 The certificate must be DER-encoded.
 7. Build containers for the Python issuer and the Verifier UI.
 This is needed because a Docker image is not available (Python issuer) or because more flexible configuration is needed (Verifier).
 See [the section on how to build these containers](#how-to-build-python-issuer-and-verifier-ui-container).
 8. Configure the `{CRL_LOCATION}` in `docker-compose.yaml` in the section for the crl service, if you are using an own root certificate.
 If you are NOT using an own root certificate, comment out the crl service section in `docker-compose.yaml`, and remove the nginx dependency of the haproxy service in that same file.
+9. Optionally set various configuration parameters in `docker-compose.yaml` and `py-issuer/config/*` such as issuing authority and country, and add your own credentials to issue.
-9. Start the services using `docker compose up -d`.
+10. Start the services using `docker compose up -d`.
 Verify that all containers are running using `docker ps`; it should list 7 running containers.
 Stop services with `docker compose down`.
-10. Access your services using https, at your Ngrok domain with context root:
+11. Access your services using https, at your Ngrok domain with context root:
     - /verifier for the verifier,
     - /pid-issuer for the Kotlin issuer,
     - / for the Python issuer.